Content Distribution

 How to Activate Your Content

 Marketers should consider as many channels as possible to ensure the widest reach.
-For example, a website makes a great home base for a launch, and social deployment through email blasts and social media posts works well to announce that launch.
+For example, a website makes a great home base for a launch, while email blasts and social media posts work well to announce that launch.

 These activation assets are crucial to a well-planned content distribution strategy.